 The parallel port has been discontinued on PC’s for several years now.
 It was mainly used to connect a PC to a printer.
 Mach3 was designed to use this port to send the step, direction pulse to the CNC controller and receive some inputs such as limit switches.
 Mach3 is still very popular in the CNC world even though there is a new more modern version Mach4.

 So if you need a solution so you can still use Mach3 then this article list 6 possible options.
 Many of the Chinese seller’s bundle in Mach3 with their CNC controllers that are supplied with a DB25 parallel port.

-Don’t despair there are several options I’ll discuss each one and provide links to the solutions with the pros and cons.
-The solutions discussed I think should be affordable to most hobbyist.
-There are other solutions but they usually a lot more expensive.
+These are the six solutions I’ll discuss and provide links to the hardware and software with the pros and cons.
+The solutions discussed I think should be affordable to most hobbyists.

 - Old desktop PC with a parallel port connected to a parallel controller

 - Newer desktop PC with a parallel port add-on card

 - USB to Parallel converters

 - Alternatives – Mach4, LinuxCNC, JediCut and Arduino USB based Micro Controllers